 Starting something or feeling stuck?
-Use these questions to see it in new ways—one or all of them can move you forward.
+One or all of these questions can move you forward.
 Watch a video, or just…

 START EXPLORING—WITH and fOR THE PEOPLE INVOLVED.

 Go wherever moves you forward!
 Let thoughts out.
-When you're not sure, just add a "?" mark and explore with those questions in mind.
+When you're not sure—especially if writing about someone else—just add "?" marks and go find out.

-You can toss it, keep building on it, or save it in an “atlas” of challenges you’ve navigated.
+You can toss your Compass, keep building on it, or save it in an “atlas” of challenges you’ve navigated.

 Explore any question more.
 Explore different who, what, when, why, how.
 Question and change things.